 Building your network

 I recently spoke at a local college and one of the questions was if I had any general advice for the students.
 I said “start building your network now” because it’s truly ALL about who you know and who they know.
-I told them to start by connecting with me and everyone else you know on LinkedIn.
+I told them to start by connecting with me and everyone else they know on LinkedIn.
 Someday I’ll surely be hiring again and I’ll put a notice up on LinkedIn about the job opening.
 If we’re not connected they’ll probably never know about it.
 Sadly, not one person connected which is a major missed opportunity.

 TIP: Provide a link to your online Linkedin profile in your email signature and anything else that promotes your own personal brand.
 Sometimes just doing this is enough of a reminder for people to reach out and make that connection.